WordPress/gutenberg/packages/react-native-aztec/README.md

 ### maxWidth

-The maximum width the component can have
+The maximum width the component can have.

 - Type: `Number`
 - Required: No

 ### fontFamily

-The font family that will be used as default to display the HTML content
+The font family that will be used as default to display the HTML content.

 - Type: `String`
 - Required: No

 ### fontSize

-The font size that will be used as default to display the HTML content
+The font size that will be used as default to display the HTML content.

 - Type: `Number`
 - Required: No

 ### fontWeight

-The font weight that will be used as default to display the HTML content
+The font weight that will be used as default to display the HTML content.

 - Type: `String`
 - Required: No

 ### fontStyle

-The font style (bold, italic, ) that will be used as default to display the HTML content
+The font style (bold, italic, ) that will be used as default to display the HTML content.

 - Type: `String`
 - Required: No

 ### deleteEnter

+When active removes the new line resulting from an enter keypress when that enter keypress is splitting the block.

 - Type: `Boolean`
 - Required: No